benjg1337/Loomy/README.md

 Loomy is a command-line tool designed for cyber security incident response tasks.
 It provides various utilities to gather system information and monitor activities.

+## Install Guide
+Either Git clone the above build.sh file, or manually clone the entire repository into the directory of your choosing.
+Proceed to ./build.sh which will clone and chmod the script for you, or do the steps manually.
 ## Menu Options